Protopopys/cscart-sandbox/README.rst

 Step 3.
 Launching the Environment
 +++++++++++++++++++++++++++++++++

-* For local use with selfsigned certificates:
+* For local use with self-signed certificates:

   .. code-block:: bash